 This is an important tool for helping identify and track down missing children, but the alerts don’t always include all the information users need to be of help to officials.

-If you receive an iPhone Amber Alert, there will be a small amount of information such as a child’s description or the description of a car and a license plate, but not much else.
+If you receive an Android or iPhone Amber Alert, there will be a small amount of information such as a child’s description or the description of a car and a license plate, but not much else.
 The Amber Alert on iPhone is limited to a certain number of characters like a text message.
 The alerts show up on the lock screen and Notification Center with a hazard triangle next to it to indicate this is an emergency alert.

 There is no charge for Amber Alerts on the iPhone when delivered through this method.
 This Emergency alert method also covers weather related emergencies, though it does not cover things like a Thunderstorm warning.

 Users will see an Amber Alert on the iPhone based on their location, which means if an Amber Alert is issued in New York City while you are traveling there, you will see an alert, even if your billing zip code is in Ohio.
 Emergency alerts work the same way.

 If you get an iPhone Amber Alert, the best place to go for more information is AmberAlert.gov and MissingKids.com.
 Both of these websites will deliver new information about the Amber alert to your iPhone.

 There is also a free Amber Alert iPhone app that offers more information about missing children.
 The app allows users to report a sighting directly from the app.
 This IPhone Amber Alert app has not been updated in several years, but appears to function.

 If you did not get an Amber Alert on the iPhone, but a coworker did, you should make sure that Government Alerts are set to on.
 Grab the iPhone to get started.
 Go to Settings -> Notifications -> Scroll down to Government Alerts and make sure Amber Alerts is marked on.